home-assistant/home-assistant.io/source/ecosystem/index.markdown

 hide_github_edit: true
 ---

 Ecosystem includes documentation for related tools and projects that extend Home Assistant to new platforms and systems.
+Use the sidebar to discover documentation for projects.